 - Independence Day (2 days’ holiday)

 - Eid al-Adha

 - Birth of the Prophet

 Employees become eligible to get 30 days’ annual leave after completing 1 year of employment.

 Employees are entitled to sick leave for temporary disability and are paid 50% of their regular pay for the first 29 days.
 Subsequently, they receive 75% of their regular pay.
 The benefits include hospitalization, medical care, medicine, laboratory services, physical therapy, transportation, and rehabilitation.

 Women employees are entitled to 14 weeks’ maternity leave out of which 8 weeks can be taken before the expected date of delivery and 6 weeks can be taken after that.
 Fathers of newborn child/children are entitled to 3 days’ paternity leave.

 Pension and Social Security

-Social Insurance System
+Social Insurance System comprises of: